 Council has identified several knowledge needs to help inform management and monitor and evaluate progress.
-Council will seek to build on existing programs such as DEECA's coastal monitoring program and develop partnerships with environment groups and education institutes to improve our knowledge of the marine and coastal environment.
+Council will seek to build on existing programs such as DEECA's coastal monitoring program and develop partnerships with environmental groups and education institutes to improve our knowledge of the marine and coastal environment.

-No. Action Deliverables Timeframe Partners 5.1 Continue to involve WTOAC across the planning, implementation and learning phases of the CMMP including via governance arrangements Meet to discuss WTOAC preferences for participation Agree on ongoing role in planning and implementation Ongoing WTOAC 5.2 Continue to work with community groups to formalise partnership and resourcing arrangements for the delivery of environmental works MoUs and funding arrangements established and maintained Short term BCN, Swan Bay Environment Association, service groups 5.3 Develop and implement an annual program of marine and coastal stewardship and awareness-raising activities in partnership with community groups and other organisations.
-Annual program developed Awareness raising activities conducted relevant to precinct scale issues including activities that address litter, native vegetation removal, responsible pet ownership.
-Activities held to enable community participation in on ground works and monitoring Ongoing WTOAC, Parks Victoria, QCAN, BCN, Swan Bay Environment Assoc., Geelong Steam Preservation Society 5.4 Provide support for a regular forum for environmental groups and land managers and Wadawurrung to share knowledge, coordinate activities and provide input to BoQ planning and operations Meetings held in accordance with ToR Annual review of effectiveness Ongoing WTOAC, Parks Victoria, QCAN, BCN, Swan Bay Environment Assoc., Geelong Steam Preservation Society 5.5 Continue to liaise with VicTrack and Geelong Steam Preservation Society around the long-term management of the rail corridor including options to resource and coordinate environmental projects Establish regular communication to discuss issues and opportunities Agree and implement joint actions Ongoing Vic Track, Geelong Steam Preservation Society 5.6 Work with DEECA to resolve coastal protection asset ownership, maintenance and resourcing arrangements Seek common understanding of DEECAs ownership of coastal protection assets and associated access points Formally document agreed arrangements Short term DEECA 5.7 Participate in regular meetings with other marine and coastal Crown land committees of management in the Barwon South-west Region to share information and improve coordination Work with DEECA to establish forum Meet as agreed with other marine and coastal Crown land managers Ongoing DEECA, CoGG, GORCAPA, Barwon Coast, Bellarine Bayside, SCSC 5.8 Investigate the development of a formal partnership agreement with WTOAC to guide the ongoing relationship and mutual cooperation between BoQ and WTOAC.
-Meet to discuss interests and process for partnering Meet to progress development of partnership Formalise partnership arrangement Medium term WTOAC 5.9 Develop an agreement with VicTrack regarding the maintenance and mowing of land on the southern side of the railway by BoQ Meet with VicTrack to discuss options Formalise agreement and implement Ongoing Vic Track 5.10 Finalise governance arrangements for CMMP implementation Confirm governance group membership and ToR Short term and ongoing 5.11 Undertake regular data collection, review, evaluation and reporting on CMMP implementation Review and confirm annual action plan Collect data to support evaluation Evaluate and report on implementation Ongoing
+No. Action Deliverables Timeframe Partners 5.1 Continue to involve WTOAC across the planning, implementation and learning phases of the CMMP including via governance Meet to discuss WTOAC preferences for participation.
+Agree on ongoing role in planning and implementation.
+Ongoing BoQ, WTOAC 5.2 arrangements Continue to work with community groups to formalise partnership and resourcing arrangements for the delivery of environmental works MoUs and funding arrangements established and maintained.
+Short term BoQ, BCN, Swan Bay Environment Association, service groups 5.3 Develop and implement an annual program of marine and coastal stewardship and awareness-raising activities in partnership with community groups and other organisations.
+Annual program developed.
+Awareness raising activities conducted relevant to precinct scale issues including activities that address litter, native vegetation removal, responsible pet ownership and protection of Hooded Plover.
+Activities held to enable community participation in on ground works and monitoring.
+Ongoing BoQ, WTOAC, Parks Victoria, QCAN, BCN, Swar Bay Environment Assoc., Geelong Steam Preservation Society, BirdLife Australia, Friends of Hooded Plover Bellarine 5.4 Provide support for a regular forum for environmental groups and land managers and Wadawurrung to share knowledge, coordinate activities and provide input to BoQ planning and operations.
+Meetings held in accordance with ToR Annual review of effectiveness.
+Ongoing BoQ, WTOAC, Parks Victoria, QCAN, BCN, Swan Bay Environment Assoc., Geelong Steam Preservation Society 5.5 Continue to liaise with VicTrack and Geelong Steam Preservation Society around the long-term management of the rail corridor including options to resource and coordinate environmental projects Establish regular communication to discuss issues and opportunities.
+Agree and implement joint actions.
+Ongoing BoQ , Vic Track, Geelong Steam Preservation Society 5.6 Work with DEECA to resolve coastal protection asset ownership, maintenance and resourcing arrangements Seek common understanding of DEECAs ownership of coastal protection assets and associated access points.
+Formally document agreed arrangements.
+Short term BoQ, DEECA 5.7 Participate in regular meetings with other marine and coastal Crown land committees of management in the Barwon South-west Region to share information and improve coordination Work with DEECA to establish forum Meet as agreed with other marine and coastal Crown land managers.
+Ongoing DEECA, CoGG, GORCAPA, Barwon Coast, Bellarine Bayside, SCSC 5.8 Investigate the development of a formal partnership agreement with WTOAC to guide the ongoing relationship and mutual co- operation between BoQ and WTOAC.
+Meet to discuss interests and process for partnering.
+Meet to progress development of partnership.
+Formalise partnership arrangement.
+Medium term BoQ,WTOAC 5.9 Develop an agreement with VicTrack regarding the maintenance and mowing of land on the southern side of the railway by BoQ Meet with VicTrack to discuss options.
+Formalise agreement and implement.
+Ongoing BoQ, Vic Track 5.10 Finalise governance arrangements for CMMP implementation Confirm governance group membership and ToR.
+Short term and ongoing BoQ 5.11 Undertake regular data collection, review, evaluation and reporting on CMMP implementation Review and confirm annual action plan.
+Collect data to support evaluation.
+Ongoing BoQ